 Da Vinci painted the Last Supper, on a wall, between 1496 and 1498 in the refectory of the Dominican convent of Santa Maria delle Grazie.
-In less than 100 years the masterpiece was crumbling .
+Even though it was an interior wall, in less than 100 years the painting was crumbling.

-Traveling through Europe — Milan, Venice, Paris, Vienna– you see art woven into tapestries, painted on canvas, carved in stone, modeled in mosaics.
-And on walls..
-Outside in the streets, crumbling paintings of the Madonna and Child adorn corners of buildings, coexisting with modern street art: the timeless and the immediate, fleeting, and yes, sometimes illegal.
+Wherever you travel, you can see art woven into tapestries, painted on canvas, on tiles, carved in stone, modeled in mosaics.
+And spray painted on walls.
+In Europe, crumbling paintings of the Madonna and Child adorn exterior corners of buildings, coexisting with modern street art: the timeless and the immediate, fleeting, and yes, sometimes illegal.

 Walls can hold us in place, protect us, or challenge us to move them.
-The wall is mirror, computer monitor, street, home, hangup, mystery.
-These Movable Walls are tactile embodiments of what it means to encounter walls, to be surrounded by them, to scale, break through or rebuild them.
+A wall can include a door.
+The wall is entry, mirror, computer monitor, street, home, hangup, mystery.
+SP Estes constructions are tactile embodiments of what it means to encounter walls, to be surrounded by them, to scale, break through or rebuild them.

 Some of these pieces celebrate the discovery, serendipity and mystery of street art– the ubiquitous human desire to make a mark as exemplified by thousands of years of wall marking and murals.
 Some pay tribute to the “brick and mortar” walls replaced by online shopping and services.